Tenth Doctor: Other Appearances

+Crossing over into the Torchwood range, Tennant was set to be the first Doctor to appear in the spin-off series for its fiftieth monthly range story Absent Friends, reuniting with John Barrowman as Captain Jack Harkness and Gareth David-Lloyd as Ianto Jones.
+However, while this story was produced, its release was cancelled in May 2021.

 Marking Doctor Who's 60th anniversary, Big Finish released the Once and Future series, in which an unspecified incarnation of the Doctor (later revealed to be the War Doctor) is attacked with a weapon that causes them to switch randomly between past and future incarnations.
 Tennant appears as the Tenth Doctor for The Martian Invasion of Planetoid 50 alongside Michelle Gomez as Missy.
 This production was recorded in October 2020, long before Tennant was cast as the Fourteenth Doctor for the television 60th anniversary specials.

 The Tenth Doctor has made other Big Finish appearances that did not involve Tennant, using other actors to voice the Doctor.
 In April 2018, The Tenth Doctor Chronicles featured four new stories and starred voice actor Jacob Dudman as the Doctor and narrator; Jacqueline King and Michelle Ryan reprised their roles as Sylvia Noble and Lady Christina de Souza respectively.
 The Churchill Years featured stories of the show's portrayal of Winston Churchill – played by Ian McNeice narrating in-character – meeting various incarnations of the Doctor, including the Tenth Doctor in the episodes Hounded and Churchill Victorious.
 Likewise, the Tenth Doctor appears in three episodes of Tales from New Earth voiced by Kieran Hodgson.

 In the Short Trips range, the Tenth Doctor appeared in the two-part story The Jago and Litefoot Revival alongside the Eleventh Doctor, narrated by Christopher Benjamin and Trevor Baxter.
 Camille Coduri reprised her role as Jackie Tyler to narrate a pair of stories featuring the Tenth Doctor's meta-crisis clone in The Siege of Big Ben and Flight into Hull set on the parallel Earth.

 Video games

-The Tenth Doctor appears alongside his fellow incarnations as a playable character in the 2015 toys-to-life crossover game LEGO Dimensions.
+The Tenth Doctor appears alongside his fellow incarnations as a playable character in the 2015 toys-to-life crossover game Lego Dimensions.
 He is shown wearing his duster coat and brown pinstripe suit.
 The character uses voice lines taken from the BBC archives.
 His TARDIS interior is a location that players can explore.

 He, as well as the Thirteenth Doctor, appears as a playable character that users could purchase for free from the Avatar Shop within Roblox for a limited time, which also featured the Pting as a shoulder accessory, and the TARDIS in the form of a backpack.
 These items were added as part of a sponsorship between the Roblox Corporation and the BBC to promote the series finale of Series 12.
-Additionally there has been a new "google game" made that you can find on almost any web browser when searching for "Doctor Who".
-This game includes many of the Doctors including the 10th Doctor.
-The aim of the game is too collect all of the letters of "GOOGLE" in the lowest amount of time possible.